twitocode/Tantalum/content/Rates of Reaction.md

 **Energy is required to break the bonds between Carbon and Oxygen** in Reaction b).
 So the formation of the products also takes longer.
 ## Concentration
-TLDR - Increasing concentration of the solutions increases the rate of reaction
+TLDR - Increasing concentration of the reactants increases the rate of reaction
+- This is because there are more particles present.

+More particles = more collisions more collisions = more effective collisions more effective collisions = higher rate of reaction

 ## Catalyst
 TLDR - Adding a catalyst increases the rate of reaction
 # Surface Area